dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 The `00 00 00 08` in the first line says the next field has 8 bytes.
 The value follows is
 `00 02 4d 04 9e 82 c7 00 = 647632188000000 (ms) = 1990 5:49:48 PM Unix epoch time = 2020 5:49:48 PM Postgres epoch time`.
-The `00 00 00 08` designates another timestamp.
+The `00 00 00 08` in the second line designates another timestamp.
 Note, there are a lot `ff` bytes follows.
 These `-1` values denote NULL values.